Granary/granary2/README.md

   sudo apt-get install llvm libc++-src clang-3.4
   ```

+2. Get the LLVMGold plugin.
+  Follow [these instructions](http://llvm.org/docs/GoldPlugin.html) to set up LLVMGold.

-2. Make sure you have Python 2.7 or above, but not Python 3.
+3. Make sure you have Python 2.7 or above, but not Python 3.

 ### Step 1: Initial setup.